 - South Dakota

-These are considered discretionary states and an appraisal is needed only if the VA appraiser notes an issue during the appraisal process.
+These are considered discretionary states, and an appraisal is needed only if the VA appraiser notes an issue during the appraisal process.
+It’s worth noting that, in certain states, whether a pest inspection is needed is also based on what county or parish you live in.

 The independent VA appraiser will look for any infestation or damage to the home from all wood-boring insects, most typically termites.

-To find out more information about VA loan pest inspections, please don’t hesitate to reach out to one of our VA Home Loan Experts!
+To find out more information about VA loan pest inspections, please don’t hesitate to reach out to one of our VA Home Loan Experts.
+You can also give them a call at (800) 785-4788.
 We’re here to help!